Physically motivated modeling of LyC escape fraction during reionization

 In fig.~\ref{fig:Escape_columns_height} we noticed that in the \textit{loc}-mode for $\log (\mathrm{SFR})<-2.5$ the escape fraction is positively correlated to the SFR.
 However, for $\log( \mathrm{SFR})>-2$ the trend is reversed.
 To understand this, in fig.~\ref{fig:properties bounds} we examine in more detail galaxies selected on the basis of their SFR.
 In particular, we select three sample galaxies with high (i.e. $\log(\mathrm{SFR})>0$), and low (i.e. $\log(\mathrm{SFR})<-4$) SFR respectively, to explore the physical properties dominating the escape fraction in these regimes.
 In galaxies with high SFR, the determining factor for the escape fraction in the central region is the dust optical depth $\tau_\mathrm{d}$, which remains unaffected by the ionizing flux.
 However, $\tau_\mathrm{d}$ exhibits a correlation with the metallicity.
 Indeed, a higher metallicity content promotes gas cooling, resulting in an increase in SFR and subsequently leading to a decrease in the average escape fraction $\langle f_\mathrm{esc} \rangle$ with SFR.
-It should be noted that galaxies at the upper limit in the \textit{loc}-mode showcase substantial LyC escape in the outer regions.
+It should be noted, however, that as no dust destruction is present in our model, dust absorption should be regarded as an upper limit.
+It is worth mentioning that galaxies at the upper limit in the \textit{loc}-mode showcase substantial LyC escape in the outer regions.
 Nevertheless, despite the extensive nature of these escape regions, only a small portion of the galaxies' ionizing photons are generated there, ultimately resulting in relatively low overall escape fractions.
 Conversely, in the low SFR sample (bottom), we observe the presence of only a few small escape channels.
 In this scenario, the impact of dust absorption is negligible, while the LyC absorption is primarily influenced by the gas optical depth $\tau_\mathrm{HI}$.
 The escape fraction is thus strongly dependent on the number of ionizing photons generated, as $\tau_\mathrm{HI}$ is related to the ionizing flux (see eq.~\ref{eq:ns}), and consequently the SFR.

 Finally, in fig.~\ref{fig:properties escape modes} we explore the correlation of the two escape modes with other galactic properties.
 For this purpose we separate the sample of galaxies into two groups: one with $\log (H/\mathrm{cm}) > 21.3$ containing the \textit{loc}-mode, and one with $\log (H/\mathrm{cm}) < 20.8$ containing the \textit{ext}-mode.
 We then examine the correlation of these groups separately in relation to various galactic properties.